 By the same token, Utrax was always going to act on Clara’s differences/flaw sooner or later.
 We’ve seen how little Utrax values “flawed” products- they killed dozens of Hanna’s infant DNA siblings for no real reason.
 With Hanna gone, the matched set was no longer complete.
 And their secrecy was compromised because of Erik.
 But clearly Hanna’s wolf DNA was everything they’d hoped it would be.

 Why not take the original group of tiny infants into hiding instead of starting over with a new batch?
 Or was Marissa forced to throw the rest of the experimental infants into the incinerator as her punishment for losing control of Erik?
 Whatever the reason for sacrificing dozens of baby girls, it shows that Utrax and their backers view these young women as products they own rather than human beings with rights.
-That attitude continued throughout their childhoods, when they had names instead of numbers and drug regimens instead of personalities.
+That attitude continued throughout their childhoods, when they had numbers instead of names and drug regimens instead of personalities.
 It still hasn’t changed now that they are coming of age and are having personalities forced onto them, along with a new drug regimen, one which will apparently include hallucinogenic murder stimulants.

 Clara’s Journey: Hansel and Gretel and Utrax and Dehumanization